raulrm75/MC-AM_model/README.md

 Tittle
 ======
-*Bioinspired parallel algorithm to calculate an Algebraic Minimal model of a cubical complex.
+*Bioinspired parallel algorithm to calculate an Algebraic Minimal model of a cubical complex*